JuliaQCD: Portable lattice QCD package in Julia language: Usage of LatticeQCD.jl

 \section{Usage of LatticeQCD.jl}

-We show the example code to perform lattice QCD calculations using LatticeQCD.jl.
-One can start a lattice QCD calculation in 5 steps. \begin{enumerate} \item Install Julia language from \href{https://julialang.org/downloads/}{Julialang.org}. \item In Julia REPL, press the \texttt{]} key to enter the package mode and type,
+We present example code to perform lattice QCD calculations using LatticeQCD.jl.
+One can start a lattice QCD calculation in 5 steps. \begin{enumerate} \item Install the Julia language from \href{https://julialang.org/downloads/}{JuliaLang.org}. \item In Julia REPL, press the \texttt{]} key to enter the package mode and type:

-and then press the ``return'' key.
-Press the ``backspace'' key (or ``delete'' key for Mac) to exit the package mode.
-One can get the latest version via \texttt{add LatticeQCD\#master}.
-All dependencies will be solved automatically.
+then press the ``return'' key.
+Press the ``backspace'' key (or ``delete'' key on Mac) to exit package mode.
+The latest version is available via \texttt{add LatticeQCD\#master}.
+All dependencies will be resolved automatically. \item Include the package with: